Multiplicities of Jumping Numbers: Properties of the Rees coefficient

-When we divide by $n^{d}$ and take limit as $n \to \infty$, since both the first and third terms approach $e_{\fa}(A)/d!$, so does the middle term. \end{proof}
+When we divide by $n^{h}$ and take limit as $n \to \infty$, since both the first and third terms approach $e_{\fa}(A)/h!$, so does the middle term. \end{proof}

-\paragraph{Proof of Theorem \ref{HSmult}} We first note that $\rho_{c}$ can be non-zero only for the candidate jumping numbers (defined in \ref{candidate}).
+\begin{proof}[Proof of Theorem~\ref{HSmult}] We first note that $\rho_{c}$ can be non-zero only for the candidate jumping numbers (Defined in Section~\ref{candidate}).
 Hence, the sum is finite.
-Now to prove the proposition, we use Lemma \ref{lemmult} to compute $e_{\fa}(A)$ as:
+Now to prove the proposition, we use Lemma~\ref{lemmult} to compute $e_{\fa}(A)$ as follows: